 Board & Train

 We provide an opportunity for our clients to bring their furry friend to our farm-family atmosphere for simultaneous boarding and training.
+Only dog friendly and people friendly dogs are a candidate for our farm location.

 In this multi-interactive environment we can provide exclusive, one-on-one, high quality tailored dog training to your pup.
 Many of our clients opt to begin the training regiment for their dogs in this manner, given that it is critical to have consistency in the methods, commands, and rewards being used.
 Our goal is to have the family understand how their dog communicates and vice versa.
 We teach using clear, consistent, and motivating methods.
 Whatever motivates your dog we will use: toys, games, food, or scents (we always try to reach all of their senses!).
 Each trainer only takes 3-4 dogs maximum at a time.